 Visiting the Brunca people of Rey Curre was an incredibly special experience.
 For $90 I feel like I received so much more that is truly priceless in these types of exchanges.
 They were so kind, forthcoming, answered all my questions, took interest in me, were amazing hosts, incredibly generous, and provided so much enriching information about their life, people, culture, art, and more.
 I just want to thank them, from the bottom of my heart, for inviting me in and teaching me!

 I walked away feeling like I had just uncovered a secret.
 One that, to be honest, I selfishly want to keep to myself.
 But in the end, a major motivating factor was to share it here on my blog.
 I hope it inspires others to reach out to set up a similar experience wherever they travel.
 If that’s Costa Rica and you’d like to get in touch with the Rey Curré Brunca people for a tour, I can put you in direct contact with Noel.
-Reach out to me at rikkayane@gmail.com and I’ll be happy to share his information with you.
+Reach out to me (rikka@deviatingthenorm.com) and I’ll be happy to share his information with you.
 Then come back here and comment about your experience!

 One day, I hope to return to their village—maybe I’ll go one day for New Years to experience Danza de los Diablitos!